vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 > Brahman with chit and achit, the sentient and non-sentient things, as His body, forms a unity or a Single Real and there is indeed nothing else, for the world with all its variety is included in Brahman as its body.
 > This body is really an attribute or prakara of the soul;
 > and we often speak of the soul of a man with its prakara or body as a single thing or unity.
-> In the same way Brahman is, according to the Srutis, a single Real and there is nothing else, for all else form the body of Brahman which is inseparable from it and may therefore be included as one with the Svarupa or the substantive part of Brahman which has, for its attributive amsa or part, the world of chit and achit.
+> In the same way Brahman is, according to the Śrutis, a single Real and there is nothing else, for all else form the body of Brahman which is inseparable from it and may therefore be included as one with the Svarupa or the substantive part of Brahman which has, for its attributive amśa or part, the world of chit and achit.
 Thus the texts that, in the opinion of the Advaitin, teach unity, [[22]] find an easy explanation without denying the reality of the world and calling it an illusion.
 >
 > At the same time, the body of man is different from his soul.
 So also the world of chit and achit, which is the body of Brahman, is different from the Inner Soul or self of all, namely, the Svarupa of Brahman
-> and the Svetasvatara and other texts which speak of the differences between Iswara, the individual self, and matter or prakriti are easily explained as being consistent with this Sruti called Antaryami Brahmana.
+> and the Svetasvatara and other texts which speak of the differences between Iswara, the individual self, and matter or prakriti are easily explained as being consistent with this Śruti called Antaryami Brahmana.
 > Thus Brahman with chit and achit as its prakaras or attributes is the only Reality and Ramanuja's system is therefore Visishta Advaita.

 #### Body and karma